 In most cases absolutely.
 It builds core strength, deep breathing, flexibility.
 Yoga brings calmness to busy minds, moves lymph to increase immunity, and in cases of Qi stagnation yoga's gentle stretches can be of great help.
 In cases of viral infection it may be best to rest to conserve your energy and allow your body to use maximum energy in responding to the virus.
 It is also a good idea to minimise your contact with other people to limit the spread of the virus.

 Makko-ho stretches are somewhat similar to a few yoga postures but with a particular focus on the meridian system.
 They are used to effectively extend your Shiatsu treatment to your home to enhance the therapeutic effects.

 No, at no stage do you need to be naked.
 I may ask you to remove heavy jumpers but that is about it.
 If your symptoms require cupping, moxa or spooning I will ask you to make the relevant areas available - you always have the option of saying no if you are uncomfortable.
 Just quickly, some of the areas are in the vicinity of your wrists, ankles, immediately under your collar bone, along the sides of your spine, soles of your feet and around your knees.
 You are covered by a blanket and the mat is warm and comfortable.

-No, Shiatsu whilst using similar diagnostic processes to acupuncture does not use any needles.
-Finger pressure is generally enough to stimulate the Tsubo (acupuncture) points and meridians.
-If stronger stimulation is required heat via moxa can be used.
+Traditional Shiatsu whilst using similar diagnostic processes to acupuncture does not use any needles.
+Finger pressure is used to stimulate the Tsubo (acupuncture) points and meridians.
+If stronger stimulation is required heat via moxa or cupping can be used.